williamsni14463/MMBC-Actuator-PLC/RND_pt100_openplc_progress_log.md

 5. **Re-arm:** once temperature drops back below `THRESHOLD_C - HYSTERESIS`, `armed` is set back to `True`, allowing another timed crossing on the next heat-up.
 6. `time.sleep(0.001)` — a 1 ms loop delay, much tighter than earlier drafts, since SPI reads are fast and writes are now skipped when unchanged.

 **Known limitation (intentional, not a bug):** unlike an earlier draft, this version has no timeout on the inner `read_coils` polling loop — if the PLC program is stopped or never reacts, the script will hang there indefinitely rather than reporting a failure.
-Worth keeping in mind during testing.
+Worth keeping in mind during testing, make sure the sensor is actually working.
+When I tested the program, I opened another terminal and ran the pt100_test.py from above at the same time, just to make sure it wasn't failing in the background.

 ---